Scriptural Fellowship

 Scriptural Fellowship Defined

 A good Scriptural definition of being in fellowship is found in II John 9-11.
-Whoever we receive into the ecclesia and bid God speed to we are partakers, or fellowshippers with them.
+Whoever we are willing to receive into the ecclesia and bid God speed to we are partakers, or fellowshippers with them.

 Receive (Gk.
 Lambano) to welcome into the house.
 The definite article is used in II John 10 and means the ecclesial house where fellowship around the emblems was shared.
+The principles of fellowship John outlines are not applicable to a private home.
 We are to receive into the ecclesia for fellowship those who abide in the doctrine of Christ, i.e. uphold the apostles doctrine as their basis of fellowship, Rom 15:5-7, but not receive those who do not.

 Godspeed (Gk.
 Chairo) to rejoice (with), to bid Chairo is a greeting of joyful welcome or farewell with the implication to wish well and prosper, to consent with and condone.
 To greet someone joyfully into the ecclesia is to rejoice with them.
 We must not rejoice in iniquity with others but rejoice in the truth with our brethren, I Cor 13:6 cp II John 4,10-11.